Friday, November 16, 2007

 But my call to her left me feeling neither consoled nor informed about what was going on.
 Other than the fact that some bleeding can be normal – she didn’t really say anything else to make me feel at ease.

-So we soberly got in the car and drove into Berkeley to our hospital.
+So we soberly got in the car and drove into

 About half way there I started to feel rather calm.